AutoVerse-ai/Verse-library/artifact_evaluation/abstract.md

+# Overview

-This is the repeatability evaluation package for the tool paper "Verse: A Python library for reasoning about multi-agent hybrid system scenarios".
+This is the repeatability evaluation package for the tool paper entitled "Verse: A Python library for reasoning about multi-agent hybrid system scenarios", by Yangge Li, Haoqing Zhu, Katherine Braught, Keyi Shen, Sayan Mitra, which is going to appear in the proceedings of the <i>35th International Conference on Computer Aided Verification, 2023</i>.

-The artifact is a virtual machine that contains instruction and software to reproduce all experiment results in the paper.
+The artifact is a virtual machine that contains the instructions and the Verse software to reproduce all experimental results reported in the paper.

 The admin password of the virtual machine is
 ```